yash251/substreams/docs/new/tutorials/evm.md

-In this guide, you'll learn how to initialize an EVM-based Substreams project.
-You’ll learn how to set up a simple project to extract raw data or filter EVM events and calls based on a smart-contract of interest.
+In this guide, you'll learn how to initialize an EVM-based Substreams project within the Dev Container.

-## Prerequisites

-- Docker and VS Code installed and up-to-date.
-- Visit the [Getting Started Guide](https://github.com/streamingfast/substreams-starter) to initialize your Dev Container.

 ## Step 1: Initialize Your EVM Substreams Project

-1. Open your Dev Container and run the following command to initialize your project:
+1. Open the [Dev Container](https://github.com/streamingfast/substreams-starter) and follow the on-screen steps or `README.md` to initialize your project.

-    ```bash
-    substreams init
-    ```

-2. You will be given the option to choose between two EVM project options.
+2. Running `substreams init` will give you the option to choose between two EVM project options.
 Select the one that best fits your requirements:
-    - **evm-minimal**: Creates a simple Substreams that extracts raw data from the block and generates Rust code.
+    - **evm-minimal**: Creates a simple Substreams that extracts raw EVM block data and generates corresponding Rust code.
+This path will start you with the full raw block, you can navigate to the `substreams.yaml` (the manifest) to modify the input.
-    - **evm-events-calls**: Creates a Substreams that extracts EVM events and calls using the cached [EVM Foundational Module](https://substreams.dev/streamingfast/ethereum-common/v0.3.0), filtered by one or more smart contract addresses.
+    - **evm-events-calls**: Creates a Substreams that extracts and decodes EVM events and calls using the cached [EVM Foundational Module](https://substreams.dev/streamingfast/ethereum-common/v0.3.0), filtered by one or more smart contract addresses.
+Contract ABIs are retrieved from Etherscan.
+If an ABI isn’t available, you’ll need to provide it yourself.

 ## Step 2: Visualize the Data

-1. Create your account [here](https://thegraph.market/) to generate an authentification token (JWT) and pass it as input to:
+1. Running `substreams auth` will prompt you to create your account [here](https://thegraph.market/) to generate an authentification token (JWT), pass it back as input.

-    ```bash
-    substreams auth
-    ```

-2. Run the following command to visualize and itterate on your filtered data model:
+2. Now you can freely use the `substreams gui` to visualize and itterate on your extracted data.

-    ```bash
-    substreams gui
-    ````
+## Step 2.5: (Optionally) Transform the Data

+Within the generated directories, modify your Substreams modules to include additional filters, aggregations, and transformations, then update the manifest accordingly.
+To learn more about this, visit the [How-to-Guides](../how-to-guides/develop-your-own-substreams/evm/exploring-ethereum/exploring-ethereum.md)

-## Step 3: Customize your Project
+## Step 3: Load the Data

-After initialization, you can:

-- Modify your Substreams manifest to include additional filters or configurations.
-- Implement custom processing logic in Rust based on the filtered data retrieved by the foundational module.
+To make your Substreams queriable (as opposed to [direct streaming](../how-to-guides/sinks/stream/stream.md)), you can automatically generate a Subgraph (known as a [Substreams-powered subgraph](https://thegraph.com/docs/en/sps/introduction/)) or SQL-DB sink by following the on-screen steps or referring to the `README.md`.

 ## Additional Resources